carpentries-incubator/docker-introduction/_episodes/introduction.md

 - Using containers solely on your own computer to use a specific software tool or to test out a tool (possibly to avoid a difficult and complex installation process, to save your time or to avoid dependency hell).
-- Setting up software in a container image and then sharing it with your collaborators for use on their computers or a remote computing resource (e.g. cloud-based or HPC system).
+- Creating a `Dockerfile` that generates a container image with software that you specify installed, then sharing a container image generated using this Dockerfile with your collaborators for use on their computers or a remote computing resource (e.g. cloud-based or HPC system).
 - Archiving the container images so you can repeat analysis/modelling using the same software and configuration in the future -- capturing your workflow.